 Sometimes a little extra support is all it takes to stay on track with your weight loss goals and healthy living choices.
-When you decide to make positive lifestyle changes, Blue Cross Blue Shield of North Carolina is ready to help you make the journey successful.
+When you decide to make positive lifestyle changes, BCBSNC is ready to help you make the journey successful.
 These programs include a Wellness Coach who will provide personal assistance in goal setting and periodic progress checkups.